yellowdog/python-examples-templates/agent-installer/README.md

 | `YD_WORKER_TARGET_TYPE`  | Must be set to `"PER_NODE"` or `"PER_VCPU"`.
 By default, `"PER_NODE"`.                                                                              |
 | `YD_URL`                 | The URL of the YellowDog Platform's REST API.
 By default, `https://portal.yellowdog.co/api`.                                                        |
 | `YD_LOG_STR`             | Specifies the format of the Agent's `log4j` output.
 By default, `${YD_LOG_STR:-%d{yyyy-MM-dd HH:mm:ss,SSS} [%10.10thread] %-5level %message %n}`    |

+The script can be run multiple times.
+This is useful if one wants to update the version of the Agent, etc.